flybywiresim/docs/docs/start/reported-issues.md

     This information is stated on [Installation Guide](installation.md).

 - **Intermittent / Single time event only** - Printing METAR reports may cause a CTD.
-Please report this to us on our Discord.

 - Freelook with mouse causes controls to freeze.
     - Workaround: Try setting `TOGGLE COCKPIT FREELOOK` to your mouse ++middle-button++.
 Reference: [MSFS Forum Post](https://forums.flightsimulator.com/t/freelook-with-mouse-causes-controls-to-freeze-after-su5/426349/15)